andygill/haverscript/examples/cache/README.md

  * chat #0 is pulled from the cache
  * chat #1 is pulled from the cache
  * chat #2 is pulled from the cache, rejected because it is not fresh, and the regenerated as a fresh result.
- * The now cache contains 3 possible replies to the prompt
+ * The cache now contains 3 possible replies to the prompt

-There are two cached values at the start of the run, so we use the most up to date reply is used.
+There are two cached values at the start of the run, so we use the most up-to-date reply.

 ----